VSKut/My-MacOS/README.md

 - [OTP Manager](https://apps.apple.com/us/app/otp-manager/id928941247?mt=12) - OTP Manager is a manager for (2FA) HMAC based Time Based One Time Passwords, as used by Google, Facebook, Dropbox, and many more.
 - [ObinsKit](http://en.obins.net/obinskit) - ObinsKit is already available for ANNE PRO 2.
 We are working hard to let it work with ANNE PRO.
 - [ProxyChecker](https://proxychecker.co/) - An easy to use open-source, multithreaded Proxy Checker.
 Allows you to quickly check HTTP and SOCKS proxies in a user friendly GUI, for Windows, Mac OS, Linux.
+- [Easy Screen OCR](https://easyscreenocr.com/) - is a solid program for grabbing the text from any image on your PC.

 ### Related lists
 - [Awesome macOS](https://github.com/iCHAIT/awesome-macOS)